 As an extension, the length labelled $l$ in Fig.~\ref{fig:branchingcorrection} could encompass any number of vortices from $1$ through $N_\tau - 1$.
 The three chain lengths are then $l$, $l+2h$ and $N_\tau-l$; these all have the same parity as $l$ for even $N_\tau$.
 However, $l$ cannot have a length of $N_\tau$ as this would dictate there is only one branching point, whereas branching points necessarily come in pairs.
-Specifically, a monopole must terminate at an anti-monopole.
+Specifically, a monopole must terminate at an antimonopole.
 This dictates that there is one extra opportunity for $l$ to be odd compared to even.
-Thus we see that if $N_\tau$ is even, we incur a bias towards odd chain lengths between branching points.
+Thus we see that if $N_\tau$ is even, we incur a bias toward odd chain lengths between branching points.

-These corrections are the ``least expensive", only necessitating the piercing of two space-time plaquettes.
+These corrections are the ``least expensive", in the sense that only two space-time plaquettes need to be pierced.
 That said, the favouritism survives also in more complicated clusters as any chain that connects the two branching points, regardless of its deviation from the temporal axis, automatically has the same parity as $l$.
 In essence, this ``locks" the branching point chains to prefer odd over even lengths at all distances.
 The effect becomes large for small $N_\tau$ as the ratio of odd to even lengths for $l$ is $N_\tau/2 : N_\tau/2-1$.
 For example, for $N_\tau = 8$ the ratio is $4:3$.